 News items and updates

-Tip: It's always a great idea to submit your proposal a term in advance of your proposed project!
+Tip: It's always a great idea to submit your proposal one term in advance of your proposed project!

 The Applied Health Sciences Endowment Fund (AHSEF) was established in the Fall of 1994 as a student-based financial support system created to enhance the academic environment of all undergraduates in the Faculty of Applied Health Sciences.